taroooyan/bg-wiki/Nano-Operation-Manual.md

 from 01.
 Introduction:
 On the continuing development of open-source software, quoting a thread on Nano software which began 10-Nov-2013, https://groups.google.com/forum/?hl=en#!topic/safecast-japan/ne5xjGk0lOQ
 Rob (roubouden) wrote: …>”Basically Lionel, Robin, Kalin, Joe and me are in charge for software development of the bGiegies.
 Pieter is coordinating most of the development.
 Most software is on Github.
 Intermediate releases are kept off line.
 Akiba(Chris) is the person who started with Pieter to make the hardware with his company FreakLabs.
 Naim made the boards for the bGiegienano.
 Talk with Pieter or Sean about what needs to be done.”  *[the history of safecast and nano is outside scope of manual.
 Move delete]*

+*(Legends have it that Safecast began with "Bar Hacking"  at the Brazil bar in Tokyo...)*